-However, this retro Strawberry Jello Angel Food Cake was around long before Starbucks Strawberry & Cream Frappes even existed.
+However, this retro Strawberry Angel Food Cake was around long before Starbucks Strawberry & Cream Frappes even existed.
 It's a dessert my mother- in-law used to make years ago and it's still one of my absolute favorites!
 It's also super light and refreshing, so it's the perfect Easter dessert or dessert to accompany any big spring or summer meal.

 This cake is especially easy to make using store bought angel food cake, frozen strawberries, whipped cream and jello.
 However, you can use a mix or homemade angel food cake, if you prefer.

 I love resurrecting retro desserts!
 And I pretty much consider anything with jello to be retro.
 You don't see it around much these days, but it really had its heyday in the 60's, 70's and even into the 80's, which was around the time I was introduced to this dessert.
 But what I love most about this cake is that you don't even realize it has jello in it.
 It blends so beautifully with the whipped cream, so it just tastes like cool, creamy, strawberry and cake bliss.

 Strawberry desserts scream SPRING and taste so fresh (see more recipes at the bottom of the recipe card).
 But this dessert is also NO BAKE so it's great for warm weather.